Play 4. Intelligence:

 Look at the data and adjust your editorial calendar accordingly.

 Test 2.
-The 'our audiences only consumer content during the 9-5' assumption
+The 'our audiences only consume content during 9-5' assumption

 Think your audiences only read your content during the working day?